 Malaria is a serious and preventable disease.
-Travelers to malaria-risk regions of the world have 2 effective methods to prevent this infection – prophylactic medications and mosquito avoidance.
+Travelers to regions of the world with malaria risk have two effective methods to prevent this infection: prophylactic medications—or medications you take as a preventative measure—and mosquito avoidance.
 There is no malaria vaccine.

 What is malaria?

-Malaria is a parasitic disease that infects about 250 million people annually including 1 million fatalities.
-Malaria hot spots are found in Asia, Africa, Mexico and South America.
-International travelers have many effective strategies to prevent this disease.
+Malaria is a parasitic disease that annually infects about 250 million people and causes 1 million fatalities.
+Malaria hot spots are found in Asia, Africa, Mexico, and South America.

 How is malaria transmitted?